 What Can You Do if Your Child is Alienated From You?

-The first thing is to recognise that this is an extremely difficult situation for the alienated parent to tolerate.
+The first thing is to recognise that this is a difficult situation for the alienated parent to tolerate.
 After all, if you are the alienated parent, then you are being forcibly separated from the children who love you and need you in their lives.

-You are forced to witness helplessly while another person maliciously brain washes them, destroys their love for you and otherwise puts them in an awkward situation where they must choose the alienating parent in order to avoid being torn apart.
+You are forced to witness helplessly while another person maliciously brain washes them, destroys their love for you and otherwise puts them in a loyalty conflict where they must choose the alienating parent in order to avoid being torn apart.

 Children often choose the latter course in desperation, because the alienating parent has created a situation where the children believe that this parent is helpless without the child.
 The price for a relationship is the child’s unwavering allegiance to the alienating parent.

 There are some important principles I have researched and attempted to use in alienating situations.
-These principles guide any kind of strategic intervention that you make with your children.
-In amongst your obvious and well-founded concern for your children concern for your own well-being.
+These principles guide strategic engagement with your children.
+In amongst your obvious and well-founded concern for your children is concern for your own well-being.
 Many people fail because they simply cannot run the gauntlet of conflicting emotions and sustain the personal marathon required for both themselves and for their children.

 Many alienated parents are simultaneously horrified at what is happening to their children, feeling helpless that that they could not prevent it, and outraged that their partners not only got away with it but that the legal system ultimately validated their behaviour despite adverse family reports from court-appointed consultants.